leon4rd/test/README.md

-## You can't trust a ladder.
-It will always let you down
+## How does a French skeleton say hello?
+Bone-jour.